 General Psychology (PS 104) is a study of the behaviour of organisms from the simple stimulus/response mechanism to the human mind in its reactions to conditions and environment.
+3 credit hours Annually, spring

 Introduction to Addictions (PS 202) presents an overview of addiction.
-This course will examine the cultural attitudes toward substance use and abuse; physical, psychological, social, emotional, and spiritual factors related to addiction; as well as issues of prevention and treatment.
+This course will examine the cultural attitudes toward substance use and abuse: physical, psychological, social, emotional, and spiritual factors related to addiction; as well as issues of prevention and treatment.
 Pre-requisite: General Psychology.